6 Exciting Travel Jobs [Work Abroad Without Experience]

 Like tour leading, there are many cruise ship companies that appeal to a variety of demographics and markets.
 Cruises range from river cruising, island hopping in the Caribbean to world voyages into the Arctic Circle.

 To work on a cruise ship you are required to have C1D1 Visa if working for a US company and pass a criminal background check.

-Ski instructor (or snowboard)
+Ski Instructor (or Snowboard)

 The mountains are a special place in the world and anyone who has done a snow season will understand the desire to return year after year.
 These years of my life felt so full.
 The relationships, events and having the opportunity to ski over 300 days of the year is something I really miss.

-Obviously you will need to know how to ski to become a ski instructor.
+Obviously, you will need to know how to ski to become a ski instructor.
 Although many ski schools will have an entry-level position where you will only teach beginners and can do training throughout the winter to improve your own skills.
 You could also become a snowboard instructor or find another job in the mountains.
 I have a great guide on working in the Australian ski resorts here.

 While you won’t be paid to move between mountains you will easily be able to find employment in ski resorts around the world.
-You just need to pay you airfares twice a year.
+You just need to pay your airfares twice a year.
 Accommodation is often in staff housing which is more affordable than finding your own housing.
 Wages start at $8/hour plus tips in the US and quickly increase if you become certified.